 The program developed by the council to use the School LAND Trust funds is subject to the approval of the Board of Education.
 The program, as approved by the Board of Education, shall be implemented by the school.
 The school shall provide ongoing support for the council's plan.
 The school shall also publicize to its patrons and the general public how the School LAND Trust funds were used to implement a component of the improvement plan and the results of those efforts.
+The principal shall ensure that the school website fully communicates how parents can directly influence expenditure of School LAND Trust Program funds and includes the dollar amount of funds received by the school each year.
 Also, through the school community council, the school shall prepare and post on the state School LAND Trust Program website an annual report each fall which details the use of School LAND Trust funds and which assesses the results obtained from the use of those funds.
+(To assist with this annual report, on or before October 1 each year, the District shall post on the School LAND Trust Program website the amount of funds distributed to each school.)
 A summary of this report shall be provided to parents or guardians of students attending the school.